 2. A CONFORM non-metallic service channel is used for low voltage wiring and communication cables.
 The locations of all service channels are pre-determined and noted on the CONFORM erection drawings.
-During erection, service channels are installed in the component with receiving legs or using the channel adapter.
+During erection, service channels are installed in box connectors or in panels using the channel adapter.
 The channels are full height and the tops of the channels are sealed with duct tape.
 The channels are checked to ensure they are sealed during the concrete placement.
-The locations of the channels are marked on the face of the component with tape, for future reference.
+The locations of the channels are marked on the face of the box connectors with tape, for future reference.